EliahKagan/gitscripts/README.md

 ### `git-lsx`

-This command lists files in the Git index, emphasizing those marked executable in a manner similar to the effect of `ls --color=auto -F`.
+This command lists files in the Git index with their associated permissions, emphasizing those marked executable (and, in a different style, symlinks) in a manner similar to the effect of `ls --color=auto -F`.

 This is mostly useful on Windows (with Git for Windows).
 On a Unix-like system, your repositories are presumably on a filesystem that supports Unix-style